Book: 97 Things Every Software Architect Should Know

 Author: Richard Monson-haefel

 By experience, I know that given the same requirement for a brand new application - no two architects design it with the same architecture (technology choice, platform, frameworks, patterns etc).
 How can there be a definite “97 things” that every software architects should know?.
-That too is a collective wisdom from the experts?.
+That too is a pearl of collective wisdom from the experts?.
 Those were the question popped into my mind when I picked this book from the library.
 I read it completely to understand it.

 If you are a Tech Lead, transitioning to perform the Architect role in any project, then you should read this book to get the general idea behind software architecture.
 This book is a collection of two-page articles from many software architects.
 Many architects contributed multiple articles to this book.
 All of these articles touch upon a specific case or feature of software architecture.
 None of these articles discuss in detail about any specific item.
 Much like free blog posts.
 When I see a book with a title like this, I expect more in-depth analysis or case study of software architecture.
 I am disappointed in this front.
 If you are already an architect, this book would be a good casual read.